NatLee/NatLee.github.io/README.md

 1. Add your domain to the `CNAME` file in the `public/` directory
 2. Configure your DNS settings to point to GitHub Pages
 3. Enable custom domain in repository Settings → Pages

-### GitHub Actions Workflow

-The deployment workflow (`.github/workflows/deploy.yml`) automatically:

-- Builds the Next.js application
-- Exports static files to the `out/` directory
-- Deploys to GitHub Pages using the `gh-pages` branch
-- Runs on every push to the `main` branch

-You can also manually trigger the workflow from the Actions tab in your repository.

 ## 🎨 Customization